k-ieren/CompCausticLens/README.md

 ## How to use:
 - Download both .py files
 - Run lens_maker(file_path) with filepath to your image of choice
-- Tune parameters by fiddling with the lens_maker function, e.g the lens dimensions/focal length
+- Tune parameters by fiddling with the lens_maker function, e.g the lens dimensions/focal length, number of pixels etc